silentstorm989/D2R-Enjoy-SP/README.md

 	- 4 socket: 4 perf gem + norm or sup item
 	- 5 sockets: perf.skull + unique ring + norm or sup item
 	- 6 sockets: 2 perf.skull + unique ring + norm or sup item

+	***Character's Changes***

+	- When creating a new character if before they had a sheild they no longer do.
+Watch MrLamaSc videos.
+	- Sorceress character now starts with charged bolt.